 The tragedy of South Sudan highlights a number of basic flaws in modern news.
 Despite the breadth of online information, the major news providers still play an essential role in bringing humanitarian stories to the public’s attention.
 It is the misfortune of the starving and homeless in South Sudan that their agony coincides with the appalling turmoil in Syria, Gaza and Ukraine.
-A refugee seeks aid in South Sudan last week

 The Western media only has appetite for so much foreign news.

 What is more, it’s another awful African story.
 With news organisations challenged by tightening budgets, many rely on a single Africa-based correspondent.
 And as the bloodshed has been taking place in South Sudan, much of the Western media’s African press corps has spent most of the past four months deployed at the High Court in Pretoria, live tweeting details of the Oscar Pistorius trial.
 The civil war in South Sudan broke out on the day of another South Africa-based global news story, the funeral of Nelson Mandela.